-Other rioters also gathered in this corridor.
+Other rioters also gathered in the CVC corridor.
 The officers issued commands for the rioters to leave the building.
-Sweet contended he did not hear those commands.
-At approximately 2:39 p.m., when rioters refused their commands, the officers began arresting individuals who had unlawfully entered the building, including Sweet and Fitchett.
+At approximately 2:39 p.m., when rioters refused their commands, the officers began arresting individuals who had unlawfully entered the building, including Fitchett and Sweet.

-The FBI uncovered no evidence that Sweet engaged in violent conduct at the Capitol grounds or inside the building.
+The FBI uncovered no evidence that Fitchett and Sweet engaged in violent or disruptive conduct at the Capitol grounds or inside the building.